90% of the world's millionaires have created wealth through real estate. At least that's what Andrew Carnegie said at the turn of the century.

-And while some of that is true, there are new options in 2016 that can make real estate a potential investment for you.
+And while some of that is true, there are new options this year that can make real estate a potential investment for you.

 While real estate investing certainly isn’t for everyone, it can be very lucrative.
 Many people have made millions investing in real estate.
 If you’re wanting to expand your investment horizons, here are 5 different ways to invest in real estate.